cicada-lang/inet-js/docs/articles/programming-with-interaction-nets.md

 - `(natErase)` has zero output ports.
 - `(natDup)` has two output ports.

-This is the main reason why we use stack to build net.

-The good thing about using stack to pass arguments is that, it can naturally handles zero-return-value and multiple-return-values, we do not need to design new special syntax for these cases.

-After decide to use stack to build net, we can go one step further to use pure postfix notation as syntax.
-This give us another good thing, i.e. composition of words is associative.
-Thus when we want to factor out a subsequence from a sequence of words, there will be no complicated syntax preventing us from doing so.

 In the following examples, we will no longer using ASCII to draw graph, to see the rendered graph, simply follow the link to the playground.